 University Park, PA 16802

 - Know the correct procedures for applying for student financial aid, , and the types of aid available.

-- Know how financial need is determined, what the criteria are for awarding aid, how academic progress is determined, and what you have to do to continue receiving aid and how to reestablish your eligibility for financial assistance if you fail to maintain satisfactory progress.
+- Know how financial need is determined, what the criteria are for financial aid sources, how satisfactory academic progress is determined, and what you have to do to continue receiving aid and how to reestablish your eligibility for financial assistance if you fail to maintain satisfactory progress.

 - Understand the type and amount of assistance you will receive, how much of your need has been met, and how and when you will receive your aid funds.
 Read more about when you will receive your aid funds.